seans3/k8s-ai/gateway/SETUP.md

 ## 4. Create a GKE Standard Cluster

-This project requires a GKE Standard cluster to support the Inference Gateway feature.
+This guide creates a GKE Standard cluster, as the project is currently configured for it.
+GKE Autopilot is also supported, but would require modifications to the deployment and node pool configurations.

 ```bash
 export CLUSTER_NAME="inference-cluster"